E482/E582/V482/V582 Coral Reef Ecology & Conservation (3 cr)

 Instructor: Stephen Glaholt

 The major focus of the Belize program is understanding coral reefs and the numerous services they provide wildlife and humans alike.
 Belize is a country still establish it’s conservation efforts, making it a wonderful place to explore how a country tries to balance conservation and develop (an issue every country faces) in real time.
 In this program you will learn to identify both fish and coral, conduct underwater (snorkel-based) research sampling, learn restoration techniques, and experience firsthand the complexity of balancing development and conservation.
-All while staying on the Ambergris Kaye, a short walk to the Caribbean Ocean and the boat that takes us to explore the 2nd largest barrier reef found in the world.
+This research will take place at the Tropical Research and Education Center (TREC).
+All while staying on the Ambergris Caye, a short walk to the Caribbean Ocean and the boat that takes us to explore the 2nd largest barrier reef found in the world.

 Students will share an all-female or all-male room with a 4-person maximum located in TREC’s gated property.
 Each room has its own bathroom and AC unit.